Creating a Strategy for the future?

 But these and other changes are upon us and are likely to accelerate.
 That’s why KnowledgeWorks, a national education nonprofit, has followed up its latest 10-year education forecast with a strategy guide that helps frame the challenges and opportunities facing our education system and how educators, learners and policymakers can begin to meet them.

-The next decade represents an opportunity to imagine new kinds of education structures, practices and programs that support the healthy development of young people, enable lifelong learning and drive community vitality.
+The next decade represents an opportunity to imagine new kinds of education structures, practices and programs that support the healthy development of young people, employment sustainability, and drive community vitality.

 My colleagues and I on KnowledgeWorks’ strategic foresight team formed the strategy guide with the help of two workshops.
 More than 70 stakeholders, including teachers, administrators, students and thought leaders, convened to explore what KnowledgeWorks’ latest 10-year forecast, Navigating the Future of Learning, could mean for their organizations and others like them.
 Their insights were essential to making the guide more grounded, more practical, and more representative of the diverse field that is education than it would have been had our team authored the guide based solely on what we saw.